FAQs

 Should I submit more than three letters of recommendation?

 No. Three letters of recommendation are sufficient.
-If more than three letters of recommendation are submitted a process of random selection will be used obtain the required three letters.
+If more than three letters of recommendation are submitted a process of random selection will be used to obtain the required three letters.
 Additional letters will be discarded without being read.

 Can I submit a paper application?